Azure/iotedgedev/README.md

 ##### Environment Variable Change

-    Open your .env file and add arm32v7 to your ACTIVE_DOCKER_ARCH setting.
+    Open your .env file and add arm32v7 to your ACTIVE_DOCKER_PLATFORMS setting.
 This will tell the IoT Edge Dev Tool to also build the arm32v7 images.

-    `ACTIVE_DOCKER_ARCH="amd64,arm32v7"`
+    `ACTIVE_DOCKER_PLATFORMS="amd64,arm32v7"`

 ## Python Virtual Environment Setup